-Richard Hutson Richard Hutson, jurist, was born in Prince William's parish, South Carolina, June 12, 1747; died in Philadelphia, PA., in 1793.
-He was graduated at Princeton in 1765, and practiced law in Charleston, SC, till the beginning of the Revolution.
+Richard Hutson, jurist, was born in Prince William's parish, South Carolina, June 12, 1747; died in Philadelphia, PA, in 1793.
+He graduated from Princeton in 1765, and practiced law in Charleston, SC, until the beginning of the Revolution.
 He was a member of the Continental Congress from South Carolina in 1774, 1776 and 1778, and in the latter year, with other patriots, was imprisoned and sent to St. Augustine by the British under Sir Henry Clinton.
 At the close of the war, during which his considerable estate had been seriously damaged, he completed his financial ruin by taking payment in continental currency for money that was due him, hoping, by his example, to improve the government credit.
-He was intendant of Charleston under its first charter in 1783-'8, became chancellor in 1784, senior judge of the chancery court in 1791, and was a member of the convention that ratified the Federal constitution in 1788.
-Hutson died in Charleston, S.C., April 12, 1795, and is interred in the Perrineau family vault in Independent Congregational Church Cemetery.
+He was intendant of Charleston under its first charter in 1783-'88, became chancellor in 1784, senior judge of the chancery court in 1791, and was a member of the convention that ratified the Federal constitution in 1788.
+Hutson died in Charleston, SC, April 12, 1795, and is interred in the Perrineau family vault in Independent Congregational Church Cemetery.

 Rev. Jesse Jackson